rob-myers/rob-myers.github.io/articles/tech2.md

 and a _sense of flow_ via interdependent concurrent animations.
 As for a physics engine, we [mentioned](1#constraints--game-mechanics "@anchor") we won't be using one.
 In fact:

-- Collision detection will be handled at a higher level (navigation).
+- Collision detection will be handled at the level of navigation.
-- Force-based motion will be replaced by the Web Animations API.
+- Force-based motion will be handled by the Web Animations API.

 The rest of this article provides detail concerning Navigation and Raycasting.